codefellows/seattle-code-301n24/curriculum/class-06/facilitator/README.md

 - **What** (10 min)
   - The internet is full of third-party APIs who will happily give us their information as long as we ask for it in the correct way and follow their rules (ie - some require special keys, some require that we provide a link back to them... etc...).
 How do we know what their rules are?
 We have to read their documentation and every one of them is different!
   - Collecting information from these APIs is not instantaneous.
 We have to wait to get to get the data back.
-This is why we `async` and `await`: to tell JavaScript to wait for the data to comeback.
+This is why we `async` and `await`: to tell JavaScript to wait for the data to come back.

 - **How** (30-40 min)
   - Go through the [DEMO](../demo)

 - **Experimentation and Discovery Ideas**
   - Start off simple - APIs like pokemon are easy for students to wrap their heads around and they don't require keys then move onto Location IQ.

 ## Lab Notes